SAT/ACT Testing Requirement Suspended for Spring 2023-Spring 2024

 English proficiency

-- One official test score that demonstrates proficiency (acceptable tests listed below).
+• One official test score that demonstrates proficiency.
+See what tests are accepted by Binghamton.